equinor/fmu-dataio/docs/src/simple_exports/index.md

 the utility of your exported data.
 For more local and personalized needs you can use [Custom exports](../custom_exports/index.md) in addition to them.

-## Simple Loaders

-Paired to simple exports are **simple loaders**.
-Simple loaders are functions that enable you to retrieve standard results from Sumo _after_ an experiment has ended.
-This will allow you to load and use data in local scripts, tools, or Jupyter notebooks for post-processing, analysis, and visualization, in a simple manner.

-This functionality is currently only available for standard results.

 ## Custom Exports